 My terrace was very large with chairs outside and a view onto the main street and of course the mountains beyond.

 The ground floor of this Verbier hotel has two large sitting areas for relaxing, coffee and/or drinks.
 Breakfast is also held in this area.

 Breakfast at the Experimental Chalet is a lovely buffet that featured local yogurts and cheese as well as meats.
 There were a few kinds of cereal on offer including some great muesli, fresh pastries, and some very tasty orange juice.

 There is also a menu of hot food options.
 Eggs prepared as you like, avocado on toast, sides of sausages and bacon and the usual classics.
 I enjoyed the bacon and egg roll which was served on a brioche.

-The menu is European with a twist rather than full-on swiss eg no fondu or en croute.
+The menu at the Experimental Chalet restaurant is European with a twist rather than full-on swiss eg no fondu or en croute.
 I enjoyed a delicious spring vegetable Panzanella salad with lots of rocket and vegetables.
 Dessert was a very tasty lemon and blueberry tart.

 The Experimental Chalet Spa and Jacuzzi

 The first floor of the Experimental Chalet holds the spa and jacuzzi.
 The spa at the Experimental Chalet was designed with French brand Biologique Recherche who is known for its all-natural products.